dotneet/bpush/INSTALL.md

 6. Setting a background process.

-`scripts/notifier.php` is background worker that is run on PHP(client mode).
+`scripts/notifier.php` is background worker that is run by PHP client mode.
 Please set up a process monitoring tool to run this program as a daemon.